 Mr. Troy suggested to have two CRC members on standby just in case someone on the panel could not make it to the appeal meeting

 Ms. Donegan expressed concerns that the panel idea would only work if there are 15 members on the Committee.
 The idea of having two people on standby could potentially create more work.
-She supported the idea of having IPR writes the case file summary
+She supported the idea of having IPR write the case file summary

 Mr. Green also agreed with the idea of having IPR write the case file summary